schettino/react-request-hook/README.md

 }
 ```

 By using it, you're responsible for handling the promise resolution.
-It's still cancel pending requests when unmounting the component.
+It's still canceling pending requests when unmounting the component.

 ```tsx
 useEffect(() => {